-- B2B - acquire new customers by constantly visiting leads such as car agencies, municipalities, specific enterprises in your region, and keep track of when their insurance policies are about to end.
+- B2B – acquire new customers by constantly visiting leads such as car agencies, municipalities, and enterprises in your region, and keep track of when their insurance policies are about to end.
 That is your time to enter!
-For B2C why not conducting free workshops or events about family safety or the growing in popularity pet insurances being a few examples and include client success stories with Q&A sessions.
+B2C; why not conducting free workshops or events about family safety or the ‘growing in popularity’ pet insurances being a few examples and include client success stories with Q&A sessions.

 - Keep yourself updated with statistics, accident numbers and changes in laws and regulations.
 Bring these with you in your discussions with new and exiting clients.

-- Whenever a client call your firm, let's say, to get help with a letter they just received, talking about changes in their policies.
-Finish their request first of all, and lead the client into a needs analysis and offer packages based on what the client asks for.
-Look into the CRM system and ask the client why he/she has not signed up for insurance A, B or C etc. Don't talk about too many products, choose, one you feel the client may need most according to his/her talks.
-Don't try to sell everything to a client - you will lose it all in that way!
+- Whenever a client call your firm, let’s say, to get help with a letter they just received, talking about changes in their policies.
+Finish their request first of all, and lead the client into a needs analysis and offer packages based on what the client may need (or asks for).
+Look at the CRM system and ask the client why he/she has not signed up for insurance A, B or C. Don’t talk about too many products, choose, one you feel the client may need most according to his/her talks.
+Don’t try to sell everything to a client – you will lose it all in that way!

 - Use psychology to persuade.
-Paint a painful picture for the client should an accident occur including the extremely high costs involved and ask them whether they would be willing to take the financial risk, instead of paying a monthly modest premium of let's say 20 USD.
+Paint a painful picture for the client should an accident occur including the extremely high costs involved and ask them whether they would be willing to take the financial risk, versus paying a monthly modest premium of let’s say, 20 USD.

-Many recruiters fail to find top selling insurance sellers - they would certainly had blocked me due to insufficient experience, but I spoke directly with the hiring manager and we did an employment deal fairly quickly as he knew I had the potential to rock in his department with some initial supervision.
-A successful recruiter in the insurance business, would therefore be an unbiased and multicultural manager, with winning sales track records, that is to say, a manager who has succeeded to overachieve in similar position and therefore knows what to look for when hiring similar top candidates.
-The hiring manager at that firm was a young and successful sales talent, with an open attitude of hiring people with different education, backgrounds, and ethnicity, and he had succeeded being rated top sales agent at that firm for 5 consecutive years - and I learned from him about how to talk with clients.
+Many recruiters fail to find top selling insurance sellers; they would certainly had blocked me due to insufficient experience, but I spoke directly with the hiring manager and we did an employment deal fairly quickly as he knew I had the potential to rock in his department with some initial supervision.
+A successful recruiter in the insurance business, would therefore be an unbiased and multicultural manager, with winning sales track records; a manager who has succeeded to overachieve in similar position and therefore knows what to look for when hiring top insurance candidates.
+The hiring manager at that firm was a young and successful sales talent, with an open attitude of hiring people with different education, backgrounds, and ethnicity, and he had succeeded being rated top sales agent at that firm for 5 consecutive years – and I learned from him about how to talk with clients.